hildurhodd/beetlegoesplaces/content/blog/beetle-goes-to-sainte-helene.md

 ---
 author: Hodd
-title: Beetle Goes To Sainte Héléne
+title: Beetle Goes To Sainte Helene
 description: We went on a short road trip to France and stayed at a fantastic bed and breakfast in Olonzac.
 date: 2017-08-15
 type: post